pandas-dev/pandas/doc/source/getting_started/intro_tutorials/02_read_write.rst

 consists of the following data columns:

 -  PassengerId: Id of every passenger.
--  Survived: This feature have value 0 and 1.
+-  Survived: This feature has value 0 and 1.
 0 for not survived and 1
    for survived.
 -  Pclass: There are 3 classes: Class 1, Class 2 and Class 3.
 -  Name: Name of passenger.
 -  Sex: Gender of passenger.
 -  Age: Age of passenger.
--  SibSp: Indication that passenger have siblings and spouse.
+-  SibSp: Indication that passengers have siblings and spouses.
--  Parch: Whether a passenger is alone or have family.
+-  Parch: Whether a passenger is alone or has a family.
 -  Ticket: Ticket number of passenger.
 -  Fare: Indicating the fare.
 -  Cabin: The cabin of passenger.